 - Cardiovascular Imaging and Interventional Oncology

 My initial research focus was cardiovascular imaging by means of computed tomography, with a special focus on the imaging of the peripheral arteries in close collaboration with the Technical University of Vienna (AngioVis Research Group).
 After becoming a board-certified radiologist, I was a research fellow at the Johns Hopkins Hospital in Baltimore, MD, for 19 months to extend my research focus towards Interventional Oncology.
 After my return to the Medical University in 2015, I established a new research group focused on Cardiovascular Imaging and Interventional Oncology.
+So far, I have published over 50 scientific articles.

 Dr. Dietrich Beitzke